lateef-taiwo/CONTINUOUS-INTEGRATION-CI-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/README.md

         DB_CONNECTION=mysql
         DB_PORT=3306

-5. Update Jenkinsfile with proper pipeline configuration.
+5. Update Jenkinsfile of the php-todo app with proper pipeline configuration.

         pipeline {
         agent any